 - to assist in the collaborative determination of eligibility for auxiliary aids and services.

 An Individualized Education Plan (IEP) or 504 Plan from a secondary school may not provide sufficient information for the documentation of disability and needed accommodations.

 Please read the specific Documentation Guidelines listed below.
 They are designed to help you, as a consumer, obtain professional assessment of potential disability.
 An important part of the assessment process is a clear description of your disability's current impact on you in the Heidelberg educational setting.
-If you become eligible to work with the Academic & Career Support Center, we will need this documentation in order to respond in a timely, appropriate manner to your requests for accommodations.
+If you become eligible to work with the Stoner Health Center, we will need this documentation in order to respond in a timely, appropriate manner to your requests for accommodations.

 - Specific Learning Disability